 1963-1975

-SAE Aero Ecuador (legally known as Sociedad Aéreos Ecuatoriana S.A.) was first established on 14 February 1962 by the government of Ecuador as part of a larger public works program to upgrade the transportation of people and goods throughout the country.
+SAE Aero Ecuador (legally known as Sociedad Aéreos Ecuatoriana S.A. and locally referred to simply as SAE) was first established on 14 February 1962 by the government of Ecuador, as part of a larger public works program to upgrade the transportation of people and goods throughout the country.
 Although private airlines had existed in Ecuador going back to the 1940s, nearly all of them operated international flights to nearby South American countries from either Quito-UIO or Guayaquil-GYE.
-SAE’s original mission was to be a domestic carrier delivering better air service to destinations within Ecuador.
+SAE’s original mission was to serve foremost as a domestic carrier providing better air service to destinations within Ecuador.

 Initially SAE flew to the following destinations, all within Ecuador: